miamtech/mealz-documentation/docs/android/features/_shared/_custom-views/Explanation.md

 To understand how to create a custom component, you can read [here](/docs/android/usage/ui-customization).
 :::

-We recommend putting all of your custom Template into a custom module, then configure mealz in a configClass In our sample implementations, we have one class `MealzTemplateManager`
+We recommend putting all of your custom Templates into a custom module, then configure mealz in a configClass In our sample implementations, we have one class `MealzTemplateManager`

 ```kotlin